ByteChef LogoByteChef

 'AA' + 'BB'"AABB"String

-As ByteChef uses Java types, some objects are more than data containers - they contain additional methods, but they are not allowed to be called directly on those types.
+As ByteChef uses Java types, some objects contain additional methods, but they are not allowed to be called directly on those types.

-ByteChef has built-in functions to help you do various type operations.
+ByteChef provides built-in functions to help with various type operations.

 ExpressionResultType